 ABOUT ASYLUM INSIGHT

 Asylum Insight provides facts and analysis on Australian asylum policy, within an international context.
 We publish quality content to encourage informed debate about asylum policy.

 Established in 2013, we are an independent non-profit organisation committed to the principles of international human rights law, independence, and informed public discourse.

-Asylum Insight is managed by a group of Australians with backgrounds in law, journalism, economics, public health and marketing.
+The Asylum Insight management committee consists of a group of Australian volunteers with backgrounds in law, journalism, economics, public health and marketing.

 Sophie Ross works in theatre as a performer, devisor and educator.
 She is a former Sydney Coordinator of the Sudanese Australian Integrated Learning (SAIL) Program.